 6. Keep the interior lights on if you leave your RV after dark.

 With the interior lights on and your blinds/shades closed, criminals will have no idea if someone is inside.
-Exterior motion-detecting lights, like these solar-powered lights from Solarblaze, can also work well as deterrents.
+Exterior motion-detecting lights like these can also work well as deterrents.

 7. Befriend your neighboring RVers.